Unique Features of Investigative Journalism

 If the recording reveals illegal or antisocial activity or an abuse of trust or contains information of public interest, its publication in whole or in part may be warranted, provided we have attempted to confront the persons recorded and have taken their reactions into account in our report.
 Publication of a clandestine recording provided by a third party requires Director approval.

-Concealment of identity as journalist
+Concealment of identity as Journalist

 We generally practice our reporting openly.
 However, there are times, while investigating a matter of public interest, a reporter will conceal his or her occupation and true purpose and pose as an ordinary citizen.
-We will consult with senior news management before doing so.
+We will consult with the Director before doing so.
 Our overriding priority will be sound public service journalism.
 Whatever the means used to contact a source without identifying oneself as a journalist (in person, by telephone, by email, through social networks), we will attempt to confront the source and take his or her reaction into account in our report.

-- We have a credible source that gives us reason to believe a subject of our reporting is behaving illegally or antisocially or abusing a trust.
+- We have a credible source that gives us reason to believe a subject of our reporting is behaving illegally or antisocially or abusing a trust;

-- An open approach would have little chance of obtaining the information sought or of confirming the behaviour we seek to report.
+- An open approach would have little chance of obtaining the information sought or of confirming the behaviour we seek to report;

 We respect the privacy of individuals, groups and organizations when they conduct conversations via conference calls.

 As a rule, we do not attempt to hack in, or listen in without being openly invited to participate in a conference call.
-However, if a participant on the call offers to share the information after the fact, the principles on our treatment of sources would guide our use of the material.
+However, if a participant on the call offers to share the information after the fact, the principles for our treatment of sources would guide our use of the material.

 We may consider listening in or recording without the knowledge of all the participants, if all the following conditions have been met :

-- We have been given access to the conference call with the consent of at least one participant to the call.
+- We have been given access to the conference call with the consent of at least one participant to the call;

 - We have sought prior authorization from the Director.

-If the conference call was recorded, the use of the recording on air or on line is subject to the conditions set in Hidden Cameras and Microphones - Justification of Publication of Material Gathered.
+If the conference call was recorded, the use of the recording on air or online is subject to the conditions set in Hidden Cameras and Microphones – Justification of Publication of Material Gathered.

 We exercise our right of access to information and our freedom of expression within the context of individual rights.
 One of these is the right to privacy.